Good Vibrations: Planned follow-ups and collapse of Smile

-(Note: According to Michael Vosse, Murry thought that it had been "a horrible mistake" to release "Good Vibrations" because it would have caused Brian "to lose his whole audience".)
-Anderle's account differed, saying that Brian saw "Good Vibrations" as a beginning rather than a peak.
+According to Michael Vosse, Murry thought that it had been "a horrible mistake" to release "Good Vibrations" because it would have caused Brian "to lose his whole audience".
+Anderle's account differed, saying that Brian saw "Good Vibrations" as a beginning rather than a peak.)
+Some Smile sessions included improvisational comedy sketch recordings, including one premise involving Wilson's colleagues ordering from a psychedelic ice cream truck playing a "Good Vibrations" jingle, simulated by Wilson on piano.